DurhamARC/metalation-calculator/README.md

 If you spot any problems with the calculator, please [log an issue](https://github.com/DurhamARC/metalation-calculator/issues/new/choose) to help us improve it.

+Notes on security can be found in [security.md](security.md).

 ## Development

+The code for the calculator is in two parts:

-This is a work in progress, currently using TypeScript with gulp to generate a static website.
+ * The `typescript` directory contains code for a static web app.
+It uses TypeScript with gulp to generate the static website.
 GitHub Actions builds the `main` branch from the `typescript` directory and pushes the compiled site to GitHub Pages (on the `gh-pages` branch).
+ * The `metalation-calculator-wp` directory contains a Wordpress block plugin, which

 ### TypeScript Calculator